KILTprotocol/kilt-did-driver/README.md

 # KILT DID Driver

 This driver resolves a given KILT Decentralzied Identifier to a DID Document.

-It can be used in the Decentralized Identity Foundation [Universal Resolver](https://github.com/decentralized-identity/universal-resolver).
+Among others, it can be used in the Decentralized Identity Foundation's [Universal Resolver](https://github.com/decentralized-identity/universal-resolver).

 ## About